memelissa/ucsd-cse12-sp22.github.io/syllabus.md

 Discussions will reinforce concepts from class and introduce concepts that are especially helpful for completing programming assignments.
 Students from either section can attend either discussion.
 They will be recorded.
 Attendance is encouraged but optional.

 Like lectures, discussions will also be recorded and made available in the  Canvas Media Gallery or at [podcast.ucsd.edu](https://podcast.ucsd.edu)

 ### Book Exercises/Quizzes and Course Engagement

 There is no required textbook for the course.

 There is a zyBook available that has been used in the past.
-You can purchase a subscription and use it at your convenience; it serves as a useful reference and is organized in the order material is presented in this course, and there will be links to relevant ZyBooks sections in with the course schedule.
+You can purchase a subscription and use it at your convenience; it serves as a useful reference and is organized in the order material is presented in this course, and there will be links to relevant zyBooks sections in with the course schedule.
 There is also a significant amount of reference material at the end of the book for review of Java concepts.
 To get access to the book:

 1. Sign in or create an account at <a href="http://learn.zybooks.com">learn.zybooks.com</a>
 2. Enter zyBook code: UCSDCSE12MirandaSpring2022